BPCJK/bpcjk.github.io/_pages/about.md

 ---

-> Study hard what interests you the most in the most undisciplined, irreverent and original manner possible. - Richard Feynman
+> "Study hard what interests you the most in the most undisciplined, irreverent and original manner possible." - Richard Feynman

 ---